leavestylecode/pi-200m/README.md

 # pi-200m

+# English

-## Overview (EN)
+## Overview
 This project computes and stores the first 200,000,000 digits of pi for fast substring search.
 It includes a generator that writes digits into fixed-size chunks and a search tool that scans those chunks to find the first occurrence of a digit sequence.

-## 使用简介 (中文)
-本项目用于计算并保存圆周率小数点后 2 亿位数字，以便进行快速的“pi search”。提供计算脚本（按固定大小分块保存）和搜索脚本（在分块文件中查找首次出现位置）。

 ## Requirements
 - Python 3.10+